PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

     the ``INTERSECT_VARIANTS`` module.

 3. **PGS Calculation**:
-    1. **preparing scoring files**: in order to normalize the PGS the score has to be calculated on identical variant sets both datasets.
+    1. **Preparing scoring files**: in order to normalize the PGS the score has to be calculated on identical variant sets both datasets.
         The list of overlapping variants between the reference and target datasets are supplied to the ``MATCH_COMBINE`` module to exclude scoring file variants that are matched only in the target genotypes.

-    2. **PGS calculation**:
+    2. **PGS Scoring**: the scoring files are the supplied to the ``PLINK2_SCORE`` module, along with allele frequency information from the reference panel to ensure consistent scoring of the PGS SUMs across datasets.
+The scoring is made efficient by scoring all PGS in parallel.

 4. **PCA of the reference panel**
-    1. **Variant QC**

-    2. **PCA**
+    1. **Preparing reference panel for PCA**: the refrence panel is filtered to unrelated samples with standard filters for variant-level QC (SNPs in Hardy–Weinberg equilibrium [p > 1e-06] that are bi-allelic and non-ambiguous, with low missingness [<10%], and minor allele frequency [MAF > 1%]) and sample-quality (missingness [<10%]).
+        LD-pruning is then applied to the variants and sample passing these checks (r2 threshold = 0.05) and exlcusion of complex regions with high LD (e.g. MHC) dependant on the target genome build.
+These methods are implmeneted in the ``FILTER_VARIANTS`` module.

+    2. **PCA**: the LD-pruned variants of the unrelated samples passing QC are then used to derive the PCA space for the reference panel (default: 10 PCs) using `FRAPOSA`_ (Fast and Robust Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment). [#zhangfraposa]_

 5. **Projecting target samples into the reference PCA space**